Thank you for visiting our website.

 Dr. DeVinci is an Adjunct Clinical Instructor at Adelphi University to Generic Registered Nursing Students BS Program: Work as clinical instructor for Medical surgical, maternity nursing, Fundamental lab, and community nursing.

 Dr. DeVinci is a former Nurse Educator at NYC Health & Hospitals Corp at Queens Hospital Center.
-During her tenure there, Dr. DeVinci attended the “Charm Starr” workshop presented by Jerry Wesley.
+Queens Hospital Center is located in Queens County one the most diverse counties in the United States of America.

 By Business Management Professors Like: